rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Random ferns algorithm

-Going further in that direction, we can replace random subspace ensemble with bagging, i.e. by building each fern on a set of objects build by sampling with replacement $N_t$ objects from an original training system, thus changing Equation~\ref{eq:classLeaf} into
+Using the ensemble of trees interpretation, in the \pkg{rFerns} implementation I was able to additionally combine random subspace with bagging, as it was shown to improve the accuracy of a similar ensemble classifiers \cite{Friedman2002a,Breiman2001,Panov2007}.
+This method restricts training of each fern to \textit{bag}, a collection of objects selected randomly by sampling with replacement $n^t$ objects from an original training dataset, thus changing Equation~\ref{eq:classLeaf} into